-As at 31 December 2022 16.2% of the Fund's investments are classified as sustainable investments that are not aligned with the EU Taxonomy.
+As at 31 December 2022 52.0% of the Fund's investments are classified as sustainable investments that are not aligned with the EU Taxonomy.
 The Fund calculated the percentage based on turnover, which represents the percentage of gross rental income coming from sustainable investments not aligned with the EU taxonomy.
-Calculated over the Fund's Assets under Management, the Fund's share of investments with an environmental objective not aligned with the EU Taxonomy as at 31 December 2022 is 13.9%.
+Calculated over the Fund's Assets under Management, the Fund's share of investments with an environmental objective not aligned with the EU Taxonomy as at 31 December 2022 is 58.6%

-- 1 No break-down including- and excluding sovereign bonds exposure is included in the diagram, as the Fund does not invest in sovereign bonds. - 2 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change (\climate change mitigation') and do not significantly harm any EU Taxonomy objective see explanatory note in the left hand margin.
+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change (\climate change mitigation') and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.